Zaphod's Guide to Safely Consuming PGGB Plus

 While our focus is on designing noise shapers and modulators with small signal accuracy in mind, we take stability seriously.
 We make sure our modulators offer the same level of performance with signals near full scale.
 Below is an example of our 7th order modulator with a 1kHz signal at -6dB.

-Even with large signals, the quantization noise in most of the audible range remains below -325dB for the the 7th order DSD256 modulator and it can almost resolve a -301dB 6kHz signal.
+Even with large signals, the quantization noise in most of the audible range remains below -325dB for the 7th order DSD256 modulator and it can almost resolve a -301dB 6kHz signal.
 The 7th order DSD512 modulator reduces the quantization noise in the audible band by another.
 25dB and the quantization noise remains below -350dB in the audible range.
 The 7th order DSD1024 modulator reduces the quantization noise in the audible band by another 30dB and the quantization noise remains below -380dB in the audible range.
 You will see our modulator performance remains similar to what they are with small signals here.

 Plot Preview HF Filter Options